-My first pair of weightlifting shoes were a pair of Adidas Adistar 2000 Wood Sole Shoes.
+My first pair of weightlifting shoes was a pair of Adidas Adistar 2000 Wood Sole Shoes.
 I wore those shoes until the shoe literally, after 15 years, disintegrated from the heel.
 They came with me every step of my career and lifted in 6 different weight rooms.
 I loved those shoes.

 Since those shoes have fallen apart and considering Adidas stopped making them about 12 years ago, I’ve been searching for a new favorite weightlifting shoe.
 Based on some recommendations from some friends I picked up a pair of Do-Win Weightlifting Shoes a few years back and, more recently, a pair of Adidas Adipower 2.